codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 Now as you scroll, items will be automatically filling in because the `onLoadMore` method will be triggered once the user crosses the `visibleThreshold`.
 This approach works equally well for a `GridView` and the listener gives access to both the `page` as well as the `totalItemsCount` to support both pagination and offset based fetching.

+## Troubleshooting

+If you are running into problems, please carefully consider the following suggestions:

+* Make sure to setup the `setOnScrollListener` listener in the `onCreate` method of the `Activity` and not later on otherwise you may encounter unexpected issues.

+* In order for the pagination system to continue working reliably, you should make sure to **clear the adapter** of items (or notify adapter after clearing the array) before appending new items to the list.

+* In order for this pagination system to trigger, keep in mind that as `customLoadMoreDataFromApi` is called, new data needs to be **appended to the existing data source**.
+In other words, only clear items from the list when on the initial "page".
+Subsequent "pages" of data should be appended to the existing data.

-## Adapter
+## Displaying Progress with Custom Adapter

-To display the last row as a Progressbar indicating that the ListView is loading data, we do the trick in Adapter.
-Having defined two types of views in getItemViewType(int position), we can display the last row differently from a normal data row.
-It can be a Progressbar or some text to indicate that the ListView has reached the last row by comparing the size of data List to the number of items on the server side.
+To display the last row as a ProgressBar indicating that the ListView is loading data, we do the trick in Adapter.
+Having defined two types of views in `getItemViewType(int position)`, we can display the last row differently from a normal data row.
+It can be a ProgressBar or some text to indicate that the ListView has reached the last row by comparing the size of data List to the number of items on the server side.

 ```java
 /**